10-Q 1 fstr-20230930.htm 10-Q fstr-20230930

 Note 3.
 Revenue

-The following table summarizes the Company’s net sales by major product and service category for the periods presented:
+The following table summarizes the Company’s sales by major product and service line for the periods presented:

 Three Months Ended